pacs2024/pacs2024.github.io/index.md

 Algorithmic breakthroughs in graph separation and transversal problems have reinvigorated the study of MinCSP parameterized by the solution cost.
 In a related development, reductions into CSP with few variables have been successfully applied in resolving open problems, and a new width parameter for graphs and matrices called twinwidth was employed in dealing with the resulting CSPs.

-The workshop will include two tutorials: one on the algebraic approach to the CSP and another on the parameterized complexity toolbox for CSPs.
+The workshop includes two tutorials: one on the algebraic approach to the CSP and another on the parameterized complexity toolbox for CSPs.
-It will also host several survey talks on the topics including
+It also hosts several survey talks on the topics including

 - MinCSP parameterized by the solution cost,
 - graph homomorphisms,